 Media companies say the shows appeal to audiences who don’t want to watch dubbed or subtitled programs, and in conservative cultures plot lines can be adjusted to avoid offending social mores.

 “We have high hopes for this side of the business and continue to work with our local broadcasters in order to engage large local audiences,” said Michael Edelstein, president of international TV production for NBC Universal, which has adapted “Law & Order” in Russia.

 Developing countries including Brazil, Turkey, Colombia and Vietnam make up nine of the top 10 fastest-growing markets in terms of ad revenue, according to Informa Telecoms & Media in London.
 Global advertising, worth $149 billion last year, is forecast to grow 4 percent in 2012, Informa says.

-Disney’s operating profit (DIS) from the U.S. and Canada in the year through Oct.
+Disney’s operating profit (DIS:US) from the U.S. and Canada in the year through Oct.
 1, 2011 was $6.4 billion, little changed from three years prior.
 Asia-Pacific earnings gained 62 percent to $627 million during the same period and profit from Latin America and other markets rose 67 percent to $293 million.

 Disney says it plans to announce today that a Turkish version of “Private Practice,” a spinoff of the hit ABC medical drama “Grey’s Anatomy,” will start airing next month on the FOX Turkey channel.
 That may offer further profit because Turkish dramas are often sold across the Middle East.